 KLK7 (Kallikrein Related Peptidase 7) is a Protein Coding gene.
 Diseases associated with KLK7 include Netherton Syndrome and Occupational Dermatitis.
-Among its related pathways are MSP-RON Signaling and Collagen chain trimerization.
+Among its related pathways are Degradation of the extracellular matrix and MSP-RON Signaling.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
 An important paralog of this gene is KLK5.

 UniProtKB/Swiss-Prot for KLK7 Gene